dddiaz/dddiaz.com/content/post/my-t1d-variants/index.md

 Seems like I have more to do to understand when variants become significant and actionable.

 # 📖 What I Learned
 - I have some variants from the paper I found on NCBI!
+But to be clear, having a variant from that paper doesn't automatically mean you would get T1D.
-- VCF's are cool, and I need to learn more about some of the meta data fields to better understand them.
+- VCF's are cool, and I need to learn more about some of the meta-data fields to better understand them.
 - The reference genome is also still very weird to me.
 It is derived from 13 anonymous volunteers from Buffalo, New York, which doesn't seem like a very diverse dataset with over 7 billion people in the world.
 The good news is, there seems to be some work in this area with the 1000 genomes project to create a more diverse reference genome.

 # 🆒 Why this is cool